Gh0stAn0n/vpnip/README.md

   </p>
 </p>

 The vpnip command is a simple Linux command that helps you retrieve the eth0 IP and the tun0 IP of your system when you are using a VPN connection.
 This command is designed to get the VPN IP faster when OpenVPN is enabled, which is useful for TryHackMe, HackTheBox, or any other penetration testing activities.
-You can also use it in Metasploit Framework to get the VPN IP.

 ### Possibility and Capability